mdsimon2/RPi-CamillaDSP/README.md

 ## CamillaDSP Setup

 This part describes how to get a working CamillaDSP setup.
-For reference, a complete install should take under 1 hour (including [OLED display](https://github.com/mdsimon2/RPi-CamillaDSP#oled-display) and [FLIRC IR receiver](https://github.com/mdsimon2/RPi-CamillaDSP#flirc-usb-ir-receiver) setup), most of that time is waiting for things to download / install.
+For reference, a complete install should take less than 30 minutes (including [OLED display](https://github.com/mdsimon2/RPi-CamillaDSP#oled-display) and [FLIRC IR receiver](https://github.com/mdsimon2/RPi-CamillaDSP#flirc-usb-ir-receiver) setup), most of that time is waiting for things to download / install.

-### 1) Write OS to micro SD card and login to RPi via SSH
+### 1) Write OS to micro SD card

 Raspberry Pi OS Lite 64 bit Bookworm is the recommended OS.
 Ubuntu Server 24.04 LTS 64 bit can also be used but does not currently work with the HifiBerry DAC8x.
+In addition, Raspberry Pi OS is more responsive than Ubuntu Server, this is especially noticeable if using an [OLED display](https://github.com/mdsimon2/RPi-CamillaDSP#oled-display).

 Download and install Raspberry Pi Imager from the links below for your OS.